-Your dipole will become a tripole Your unipole (vertical) will become a dipole
+Your dipole will become a tripole or Your unipole (vertical) will become a dipole and your coax will radiate causing local RFI!

 Is your Dipole a Tripole?

 Coax outside of braid acts as extension of transmitting antenna and extra receive antenna